 Saved as Draft, because of DMCA violation accusation.

 If Blogger deletes a post, because of an accused DMCA violation (righteous, or spurious), you'll find the post saved as Draft.
-You can, possibly, republish the deleted post(s) - though if you don't have the DMCA Violation accusation resolved, you risk having the blog deleted as a repeat and unrepentant offender.
+You can, possibly, republish the deleted post(s) - though if you don't have the DMCA Violation accusation resolved, you risk having your Blogger account and blog deleted as a repeat and unrepentant offender.

 Visible in search engine cache.